Artist’s Model of Paradise Walk in Chelsea

-In the first part of this story we left Lottie and John Christopher Stafford with Elizabeth, their baby daughter.
-Early in their married life, in about 1901, the young couple moved to Paradise Walk, where John’s family were long term residents, and where Lottie and John would remain for the next thirty-five years.
-Let us look at this location in more detail, as it is important in Lottie Stafford’s story, appearing in the titles of some art works associated with her, and serving to define her as the lily who came from a slum.
+In Part One of this story we left Lottie and John Christopher Stafford with Elizabeth, their baby daughter.
+Early in their married life, in about 1901, the young couple moved to Paradise Walk, where John’s family were long term residents and where Lottie and John would remain for the next thirty-five years.
+Let us look at this location in more detail.
+It has an important part in Lottie Stafford’s story, appearing in the titles of some of the paintings in which she features and serving to define her as the lily who came from a slum.

-The houses in Paradise Walk were small two storey cottages, those on the east side having been built about 1813, and those on the west in 1836.
+The houses in Paradise Walk were small two storey cottages, those on the east side having been built in about 1813 and those on the west in 1836.
 In contrast neighbouring Tite Street, which was built in the 1870s as an access road down to the Embankment, had become a middle-class artistic enclave.
-A number of distinguished residents were listed in Part One, and to this list might be added the artists Frank Miles, Edwin Abbey, Anna Lea Merritt and John Collier, and the caricaturist Carlo Pelligrini, who was known as “Ape”.
+A number of distinguished residents were listed in Part One, and to this list might be added the artists Frank Miles, Edwin Abbey, Anna Lea Merritt and John Collier and the caricaturist Carlo Pelligrini, who was known as ‘Ape’.
 With disproportionately small back gardens the tall houses of Tite Street towered over shabby Paradise Walk.

-The inhabitants of Paradise Walk have left no first-hand evidence—as far as I know.
+The inhabitants of Paradise Walk have left no first-hand evidence — as far as I know.
 Consequently, in order to piece together a picture of life in the slum, we must look through the lens of the census returns and contemporary newspapers.
-But before we do this we need to consider written descriptions of Paradise Walk, which come mainly from the pens of the middle-class authors who were acquainted with the place.
+But first we need to consider written descriptions of Paradise Walk, which come mainly from the pens of middle-class authors acquainted with the place.

 Although they did not wish to look at the poverty on show over the garden wall, the Wildes were not immune to their neighbours’ suffering, and, unlike most who commented on Paradise Walk, their actions and writing showed sympathy for the poor.
 In The Street of Wonderful Possibilities: Whistler, Wilde & Sargent in Tite Street Devon Cox notes that